 Don’t be discouraged if it takes some time for you to master it yourself!

-In order to duck dive, you should be able to maintain a solid grasp on the sides of your board, take a big, deep breath and understand how to time your dive and achieve the right speed when you go under the whitewash.
+In order to duck dive, you should be able to maintain a solid grasp on the sides of your surfboard, take a big, deep breath and understand how to time your duck dive and achieve the right speed when you go under the white water.

-There are four key steps to duck diving on a shortboard when surfing.
+There are four key steps to duck diving on a foam shortboard when surfing.

 Keep in mind that it is important to maintain your grip on the surfboard as you go under the water.